All Products

 projectstring (Required)

-The name of the SLS project.
+The name of the SLS Project.

 logstorestring (Required)

-The name of the logstore.
+The name of the SLS Logstore.

 consumer_groupstring (Required)